-The Delivery Plan and Service Planning process identifies performance measures for services.
+The Delivery Plan and Team Planning process identifies performance measures for services.
 Services are subject to periodic review to ensure delivery remains efficient and effective.
-Previously the Major Projects Board, and more recently SLT, considers and monitors key corporate projects in terms of key project aims, targets/benefits, milestones, progress, risks, financial position etc. At the end of projects there is a formal review process to consider 'lessons learnt' that can be fed back into future projects.
+CLT and the recently formed Cabinet Working Party, considers and monitors key corporate projects in terms of key project aims, targets/benefits, milestones, progress, risks, financial position etc. At the end of projects there is a formal review process to consider 'lessons learnt' that can be fed back into future projects.

 Delivery Plan,

-Annual Report,
+Quarterly performance reports to

+Cabinet Working Party and

+Overview & Scrutiny,

-Service Plans,
+Team Plans,

 Performance Framework,

 Project Management Framework,

 Project Initiation Documents (PIDs),

 Project review documents,

-Performance and Risk System.
+Performance and Risk System

+including reporting Corporate Plan

+delivery progress through the public

+portal on the Council website.

 Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook Quarterly reporting of risks at a strategic level highlights core risk factors that may influence the council's ability to deliver objectives over the longer term.
 Significant decisions are subject to robust challenge and clear processes to ensure that all relevant factors have been considered.
-SLT, GRAC reports/minutes, Committee report template, Budget planning process.
+CLT, GRAC reports/minutes, Committee report template, Budget planning process, Performance and Risk system.
 Ensuring an effective scrutiny or oversight function is in place which encourages constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible The Council's Overview and Scrutiny Committee operates to scrutinize, challenge and debate policies and objectives.
 The Committee also has its own work programme and will often review previous initiatives to ensure that decisions have been implemented as intended and clear benefits have resulted.
 Overview and Scrutiny Committee reports and minutes, Overview and Scrutiny Committee terms of reference, Member training.
 Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement Quarterly reports are presented to Cabinet containing updates on finance, performance and risks for the Council's agreed plans.
 Cabinet reports and minutes, Committee timetable.
 Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (e.g. financial statements) The quarterly budget reports evaluate budgetary positions, seeking approval to significant variances and highlighting major changes to agreed programmes.
 The final quarter reports then seek to align to financial reporting with the outturn position.
 Budget reports, Outturn report, Financial Statements, Financial Standing Orders.